 As mentioned above, some 30,000 games from over 71 different consoles:

-Here is one full list of games and systems included in our Hard Disk, and in My Retro Library in the cloud.
-They are compatible with Batocera, Recalbox Raspberry Pi, Retropie Raspberry Pi and other systems.
+Here is a complete list of the games and systems included on our Hard Drive, and in My Retro Library in the cloud.
+Which are compatible with Batocera, Recalbox Raspberry Pi, Retropie Raspberry Pi and other systems.

 Game Boy Advance